 During my school years, a natural interest in the world always drew me towards geography and languages.
 But it was a degree in International Business and Modern Languages that first allowed me to experience life outside the UK.

-As a student of Spanish and German, half-year internships in each respective country formed a fundamental “sandwich year” of my studies and a great opportunity to improve my proficiency in each language.
+As a student of Spanish and German, half-year internships in each respective country formed a fundamental “sandwich year” of my studies and a great opportunity to improve my language skills.

 I realized that if I wanted to improve my German as much as possible during my study abroad year, I would have to find new and inventive ways to practice German around my work routine.
+Here are some language learning hacks on how to speak better and improve language proficiency while abroad.
 Some worked better than others – maybe they will work for you, too!

 1. Read the tabloids

-Teachers always say that reading is the best way to build vocab.
+Teachers always say that reading is the best way to build vocab and increase fluency.
 But what you read is also an important question to address.

 2. Keep a vocab journal

 One of the most helpful foreign language study tips is to keep a vocab journal near you.
 While reading, I would underscore unfamiliar vocabulary with a pen.
 This probably looked a bit weird to people who saw me doing it (one bemused woman next to me on a tram asked me what I was doing, before laughing at my explanation), but it served an excellent purpose.

 One of the final things I would do before going to sleep would be to jot down all the words I had underscored that day into a small notebook before translating them.
 The practice of returning to and translating unknown words firmly anchors their meanings in your memory – and takes up very little time.
 You will gain a better grasp of this foreign language by building reading fluency through the process.

 We all create lists of “must-do activities” during our study abroad experiences.
 In Germany, one of mine was a Bundesliga day.
 Yet I was quite unprepared for how educational my trips to watch football in the Olympiastadion would prove to be.